 Go to the Enterprise Student Resources page, Project Template section, and download the Enterprise Project Summary (all other majors).
 If there are other ChE students on your team who are also using the project for senior design then you should be submitting the same abstract.

 There is a nice description of what to include in each section in the template.
 Use that as your guide.
-In addition, we will be looking for the following in these sections:
+We will also be looking for additional information in the following sections based on our general abstract guidelines:

 Anticipated Outcomes of the Student Team

-You need to include an economic analysis in this section as part of your project deliverables.
+In this section include an economic analysis as part of your project deliverables.
 This analysis should addresses economic factors from both customer and sponsor perspectives where possible.
 Give a brief description of your intended analysis and indicate the types of economic factors that will be considered.

-Include a description of the realistic constraints in this section.
+In this section include a description of the realistic constraints.
 At a minimum specifically address each of the following, using the same subheadings:

 - Engineering Codes and Standards.
 Codes are legally enforceable, such as ASME BPV, OSHA, 1990 Clean Air Act, RCRA, CERCLA (Superfund), etc. Standards are best practices, such as TEMA, ASTM, etc.